RecordPlayerAdvice.comUpdated March 2026

 The LP120X: Enthusiast Territory

-The AT-LP120X (around £270) offers control and upgradeability.
+The AT-LP120X (around £270) is built for control and upgradeability.
 Direct drive motor.
 Adjustable pitch control with quartz lock.
 Removable headshell for cartridge swapping.
 Adjustable counterweight for precise tracking force.
 Bypass switch for the built-in preamp.

 DJs use LP120X units for scratching and beat matching.
 Collectors use them as long-term platforms for cartridge upgrades.
 The design descends from the legendary Technics SL-1200.